sakshisharma84/launchpad/docs/configuration-file.md

 ### `dtr`

-Specify options for the DTR cluster itself.
+Specify options for the DTR cluster.

 - `version` - Which version of DTR we should install or upgrade to (default `2.8.1`)
 - `imageRepo` - Which image repository we should use for DTR installation (default `docker.io/docker`)